roennel/lara-pdf-merger/README.md

 // OR..
 $pdfMerger->duplexMerge(); //Merges your provided PDFs and adds blank pages between documents as needed to allow duplex printing

-// optional parameter can be passed to the merge functions for orientation (P for protrait, L for Landscape).
+// optional parameter can be passed to the merge functions for orientation (P for portrait, L for Landscape).
 // This will be used for every PDF that doesn't have an orientation specified

 $pdfMerger->save("file_path.pdf");